jhu-ep-coursera/fullstack-course1-module2/assignments/Assignment01-Calculate-Max-Word-Frequency/README.md

 ### Getting Started

-1. Download and extract the starter set of files from (URL).
+1. Download and extract the starter set of files from (https://github.com/jhu-ep-coursera/fullstack-course1-module2/tree/master/assignments/Assignment01-Calculate-Max-Word-Frequency).
 The root directory of this starter set will be referred to as the root directory of your solution.
 ```text